Online, Virtual and Classroom Courses

 February 2024

-When in need of a qualification for workplace health and safety, there are a variety of courses to choose from.
-A decision you will often face is whether to choose an accredited or non-accredited equivalent course for your staff.
+When in need of a certification for workplace health and safety, there are a variety of courses to choose from.
+A decision you will often face is whether to choose an approved or non-approved equivalent course for your staff.

-Explore the reasons to choose a widely recognised IOSH certification, the course options available and compare between all accredited and non-accredited courses.
+Explore the reasons for choosing a widely recognised IOSH certification, the course options available and compare between all approved and non-approved courses.

-Choosing a Widely Recognised Health and Safety Qualification: IOSH Certification
+Choosing a Widely Recognised Health and Safety Course: IOSH Managing Safely

-The right course for your staff naturally depends on individual needs, circumstances and what kind of role said staff members are in.
-Despite this, choosing to go with a widely recognised certification body has significant benefits.
+The right course for your staff naturally depends on individual needs, circumstances and the kind of role that staff members have.
+Despite this, choosing a widely recognised certification body has significant benefits.

-IOSH (Institute of Occupational Safety and Health) is a world-renowned provider of health and safety courses.
+IOSH (Institution of Occupational Safety and Health) is a world-renowned provider of health and safety courses.

 IOSH courses are typically aimed at learners who are not specifically working in a health and safety role and require an entry level of knowledge on the subject.